The following guidelines only apply to links on the University website.

 These are reserved for core University services, Schools, research centres and institutes.
 Top-level URLs have to be approved by the Digital Communications team.

 Anchor text is the text over which a hyperlink is placed.
 It is very important for search engine optimisation and web accessibility.

 You should never write "click here" as your anchor text.
 Users’ eyes are drawn towards links, and “click here” gives the user no idea what to expect when they interact with the link.

 Instead, link text should be:

-Descriptive: ensure that anchor text is descriptive of its destination.
-Ask yourself, “what will the user get when they click on this link?”
+Descriptive: ensure that anchor text describes its destination.
+Ask yourself, “what will the user get when they click on this link?”.
 Your anchor text should answer this question.
 For example:

 “Find out more about next week’s conference.”